Hemba people: Culture

+During Hemba funeral festivals (known as malilo) men and women perform rituals and solve societal issues in different ways with different secret societies.
+These rituals can last from only one week for a young child to several months for an elder of the society.
+These festivals end with a song and dance ritual known as a musuusa and speeches which mark the end of the mourning period for the dead individual.

 Although the Luba people failed to keep the southern Hemba in their kingdom they did have considerable cultural influence.
 Art forms, including wooden sculptures representing ancestors, are similar in style to Luba sculptures.

-The Hemba religion recognizes a creator god and a separate supreme being.
+The Hemba religion recognizes a creator god ['Abezha Mbungu] and a separate supreme being.
 The Hemba make sacrifices and present offerings at the shrines of ancestors.
 When social harmony has been upset, religious leaders may demand offerings to the specific ancestors that have become displeased and are causing the trouble.
 Each clan owns a kabeja, a statuette with one body and two faces, male and female, on one neck.
 Sacrifices are made to the kabeja, which will convey them to the spirits.
 A receptacle on the top of the kabeja is used to receive magic ingredients.
 A kabeja is dangerous to handle.

+Religion

+Christian influences are strong in the Democratic Republic of the Congo, missionaries converted many indigenous individuals to Catholicism and Protestant movements.
+Muslim influences as well as other religions are also present in the DRC.
+The Hemba People also have their own native religion that is based upon the Luba Traditions.

 Economy

 The villagers live by subsistence agriculture, growing manioc, maize, peanuts, and yams.
+The rural Hembaland where they farm has a 8-month growing season with up to 55 inches of rain per year.
 They also hunt and fish to a small extent to supplement their diet.
 Cash is obtained through panning alluvial copper from the streams.
 Many Hemba men are also employed as miners in the copperbelt.